 The Australian Government Rebate on private health insurance was introduced in 1999 to help make health insurance more affordable.

-This year healthcare inflation was higher than the standard cost of living, so the Australian Government Rebate percentage is reduced.
-Unfortunately, because the rebate is a government initiative, we don’t have control over this reduction.
-For more information on changes to the rebate visit privatehealth.gov.au or ato.gov.au.
+Usually, the government gives back less in rebates each year.
+Unfortunately, because the rebate is a government initiative, we don’t have control over how much they reduce it by.
+For more information on changes to the rebate visit privatehealth.gov.au or ato.gov.au

 If you have a question about your premium change, we're here to help.
-Or if you're looking to compare health insurance, we understand there’s a lot to wrap your head around.
-Our friendly team of health cover experts are always happy to discuss your health insurance needs, so give us a call on 13 13 34:
+Our friendly team of health cover experts are always happy to talk through your needs, so give us a call on 13 13 34:

 Find out more